irenezyj/bd_export_sbom/README.md

-# Synopsys Black Duck - bd_export_spdx22_json.py v0.24
+# Synopsys Black Duck - bd_export_sbom.py version 1.0
-# DEPRECATION NOTICE

-The functionality of this script has been superceded by features in standard Black Duck, which should be used for SPDX export going forward.
-SPDX and CycloneDX export is supported within Project Versions under the Report tab.
+This script is for generating SBOM report (SPDX2.2, CycloneDX 1.3, CycloneDX 1.4) from blackduck server

 # OVERVIEW

-This script is provided under an OSS license (specified in the LICENSE file) to allow users to export SPDX version 2.2 in JSON format from Black Duck projects.
+This script is provided under an OSS license (specified in the LICENSE file) to allow users to export SBOM reports in various formats from Black Duck projects.

-It does not represent any extension of licensed functionality of Synopsys software itself and is provided as-is, without warranty or liability.

 If you have comments or issues, please raise a GitHub issue here.
 Synopsys support is not able to respond to support tickets for this OSS utility.